boyter/boyter.org/content/posts/sloc-cloc-code.md

      3.08s     11.05s     78:           return 0, []byte{}
 ```

-The second param is not actually required in this case because we have no match.
+The second value is not actually required in this case because we have no match.
 By changing it to a nil return we get the following profile, which is a massive improvement due to not having an allocation and by taking pressure off the garbage collector.

 ```
          .          .
 77:   if !hasMatch {
      1.56s      1.56s     78:           return 0, nil
 ```

-The below is a serious micro-optimisation so be careful if you want to implement them yourself.
+The below is a serious micro-optimization so be careful if you want to implement them yourself.
 Usually it means trading code reuse and readability for performance.

 That said lets explore an interesting one.
 The following are 3 ways to compare if two byte slices are equal in Go.